Azure/azure-iot-sdk-c/doc/devbox_setup.md

   git submodule update --init
   ```

-  > If you are using a release before 2019-04-15 then you will need to use the `--recursive` argument to instructs git to clone other GitHub repos this SDK depends on.
-Dependencies are listed [here](https://github.com/Azure/azure-iot-sdk-c/blob/master/.gitmodules).
+  >If you are using a release before 2019-04-15 then you will need to use the `--recursive` argument.
+Otherwise it is highly recommended NOT to use `--recursive` as this results in poor git performance.

 ### Build the C SDK on Linux